Chances are that you’ve heard of a membership website before. Even if it doesn’t ring a bell, I bet you’re a part of one.

 Let’s take any one of my legal bundles here as an example.
 You would be required to pay a one-time fee to access legal templates in your exclusive membership area.

-But most membership sites are on a recurring basis, meaning you pay each month to receive a library of content.
+But most membership websites are on a recurring basis, meaning you pay each month to receive a library of content.

-So keep in mind that fees for paid membership sites can be in the form of a one-time payment for lifetime access, or the amount could be made monthly, quarterly, or yearly.
+So keep in mind that fees for paid membership websites can be in the form of a one-time payment for lifetime access, or the amount could be made monthly, quarterly, or yearly.

 As a blogger, you can even create an exclusive membership area of blog posts, trainings, and other valuable resources for your audience.
 You’ll get paid for the content you offer.
 As long as you keep producing top-notch content, visitors to your site will keep opting for membership offers.